 4) Filter by: All Contacts

 LinkedIn will then give you a list of all your contacts.
 Simply go through each one and at the bottom of your connection’s name listing you will see an option called “tag.”
 Click on it, give the connection a tag and you are set.
 It’s fast, easy and highly effective.

 Segmenting your connections is a practice that improves your business results.
 It may take you a little time but it is surely worth the effort.
-Learn from my mistake, before adding even one more connection take one step back and segment your connections so you can take 2 steps forward.
+Learn from our founder’s mistake, before adding even one more connection take one step back and segment your connections so you can take 2 steps forward.

 We're celebrating the launch of Jayla by giving our first 500 customers access to our VIC club.
 As a 'Very Important Customer' you won't just feel special, you'll get notified of the release first and have the price of your subscription fixed for life.